appsmithorg/appsmith-docs/core-concepts/building-the-ui/README.md

 ## Editing widget properties

 Widget properties can be edited via the property pane which is opened using top-right icon \(Edit Widget Properties\).
-Widget properties can affect the widget data, styling and actions.
+Widget properties can affect the widget data, styling and events.

 ![](../../.gitbook/assets/input-property-pane.png)